CryptedBytes/MuteSpotifyAdsPlus/README.md

 This application is not in any way affiliated with Spotify.

+This is a fork of simonmeusel's MuteSpotifyAds.
+Original repository is archieved and no longer maintained.
+This fork is enchanted with new features.

 ## Features
+Features that are only available on this fork is marked with [Plus exclusive]

-* Mute ads
+* Mute ads or restart Spotify to skip ads
 * Endless private session
-* Song log file
+* Log songs you listen to a log file
-* Restart spotify to skip ads
-* Auto-start Spotify with MuteSpotifyAds or run MuteSpotifyAds at startup
+* Auto-start Spotify with MuteSpotifyAds+
+* [Plus exclusive] Run MuteSpotifyAds+ at boot
+* [Plus exclusive] Keep MuteSpotifyAds+ running in the background even if Spotify is closed, so the next time you start Spotify, ads will continue to be blocked

 ## Usage

-Instead of running Spotify directly, start this application.
-It will automatically start Spotify.
-Furthermore it will mute any ads it sees.
-When you close Spotify this program will also terminate, and thus it no longer has any effect on your battery or CPU.

-As of version `1.5.0` you can also enable a option to automatically skip ads, by restarting Spoitify.
-Therefore, click the `☀︎` in the status bar of your mac (at the top of your screen), and then click `◎ Restart to skip ads`.
+Run the application and click on the menubar icon to access preferences.
+You can set it to run on system boot.
+After this, you can use Spotify like you normally would and MuteSpotifyAds+ will block ads in the background.

 ## Installation

 Via [homebrew](https://brew.sh/): `brew cask install mutespotifyads`
+NOTE: This will install non-plus version of MuteSpotifyAds.
+To install my fork with enchanted features, follow manual installation steps.

 Manual installation:

-1. Download this application from the [releases page](https://github.com/simonmeusel/MuteSpotifyAds/releases/)
+1. Download this application from the [releases page](https://github.com/CryptedBytes/MuteSpotifyAdsPlus/releases/)
 2. Move it to your Applications folder
 3. Run it using **Right Click -> Open**.
 You need to do this because [I don't pay Apple $99 every year](https://developer.apple.com/programs/).
-4. If you like the app, leave a [star](https://github.com/simonmeusel/MuteSpotifyAds/stargazers)!
+4. If you like the app, leave a [star](https://github.com/CryptedBytes/MuteSpotifyAdsPlus/stargazers)!

-This application is tested from macOS High Sierra (`10.13.5`) to and macOS Catalina (`10.15.1`) with Spotify `1.1.19.480.g7d17e3ce`.
+This application is tested from macOS High Sierra to macOS Monterey.

 To uninstall the application, you can simply trash `MuteSpotifyAds.app`.